wireapp/wire-server/docs/src/understand/sft.rst

 Call signaling
 ..............

-All calls are initiated through the `E2EE` session.
+All calls are initiated through the `E2EE` (End to End Encryption) session.

 Call signalling parameters to establish a connection between Wire endpoints and negotiating their common capabilities is done by exchanging `SDP` ( `Session Description Protocol <https://en.wikipedia.org/wiki/Session_Description_Protocol>`__ ) messages.

-For one-to-one calls, these messages are sent between clients as `E2EE` messages, using the same encryption as text messages.
+For one-to-one calls, these messages are sent between clients as `E2EE` (End to End Encryption) messages, using the same encryption as text messages.

 In the case of conference calls, `SDP` messages are sent as `HTTPS` messages between a client `A`nd a Selective Forwarding `TURN` (SFT) server.